fax (617) 495-9438

 Harvard library system

-Extension School degree candidates with Harvard ID cards have borrowing privileges at Harvard University libraries.
+Extension School degree and premedical candidates with Harvard ID cards have borrowing privileges at Harvard University libraries.

 Graduate-credit students who are not degree candidates but need borrowing privileges at Widener Library may purchase special borrower’s cards for $100 per term from the privileges desk in Widener Library.
 Present your registration confirmation and government-issued photo ID to purchase borrower’s cards.